As more and more people read audiobooks, there has been a fascinating trend in genre interest.

 She hopes to humanize the experience in real terms and help us avoid TV expectations for these mental health disorders.

-The book is funny, gives a sense of hope, and shows a real depiction of depression.
+The book is funny, gives a sense of hope, and shows a real depiction of depression (if you’re looking for more funny audiobooks for a long trip, check out our guide here).

 Educated is a biographical novel about an individual who never went to school and lived in isolation with her family.